coderaries12/Juz-bnb/README.md

 Logged-in Users can
 * Upload multiple images of their spot to AWS S3

-### Google Maps Api
+### Google Maps API
-Logged in Users can
+Logged-in Users can
-* Locate their spot with Google Maps Api
+* Locate their spot with Google Maps API

 ## Database Schema Design